Help for owners and occupiers

 Essential repair grants

-This is a means-tested grant for home owners to help with essential repairs to the home.
+Means-tested grants for homeowners to help with essential repairs to the home.

 Flexible home loans

-This loan scheme for owners and occupiers aged 60 and over is designed to help improve the comfort, safety and security of, and help with repairs to your home.
+This loan scheme for owners occupiers aged 60 and over is designed to help you to make essential repairs and improve the comfort, safety and security of your home.

-Oxford City Council have put in place a repairs exemption policy to provide help for those tenants who are unable to maintain their home through physical disability.
+Oxford City Council has put in place a repairs exemption policy to provide help for those tenants who are unable to maintain their home through physical disability.

 Small repairs services across the county

-Available to owners, occupiers and tenants who are aged 60 and over, disabled and suffering from a long-term health condition.
-Find small repairs services in Oxfordshire on the Live Well Oxfordshire information directory.
+Small repair services are available to owners, occupiers and tenants who are aged 60 and over, disabled or suffering from a long-term health condition.

 If you have difficulty with day-to-day activities such as getting washed and dressed or getting yourself something to eat, an assessment by a social worker can help you find out if you are entitled to a personal budget to pay for the support you need.